Skip to main content Skip to main navigation Skip to footer content

 Program Forms

-Applicants will submit this form at the time of admissions to request course(s) from previous institutions be applied to their Single Subject Credential Program course requirements (excluding initial or final student teaching courses).
+Applicants will submit the Course Substitution Form at the time of admissions to request that course(s) from previous institutions be applied to their Single Subject Credential Program course requirements.
+If the coursework was taken while enrolled in another teacher credential program, a letter of good standing is also required for admission.
+Initial and final student teaching cannot be substituted.

-Candidates interested in returning to the Single Subject Credential Program after an absense of two more semesters, and whose previous classes are within the five year limit, need to complete the Prorgam Revision Request Form and obtain prior approval from the Single Subject Credential Coordinator
+Program Revision Request Form Candidates interested in returning to the Single Subject Credential Program after an absence of two or more semesters and whose previous classes are within the five-year limit need to complete the Program Revision Request Form and obtain prior approval from the Single Subject Credential Coordinator

 Curriculum